-Like the quarterly survey the monthly LFS analyses the population's attachment to the labour market.
+The monthly LFS analyses the population's attachment to the labour market.
 The population in the monthly LFS is the Danish population aged 15-74.
-In the quarterly survey numbers are only published for the population aged 15-64.
-This is due to the fact that Eurostat publicizes the monthly numbers on this population.
 The monthly LFS primarily focuses on the overall numbers for unemployment and employment.
 These numbers are also published on the sup-groups sex and the age groups 15-24 and 25-74 years.
-These divisions correspond to the divisions made by Eurostat.
-More finely divided divisions on sub-groups will not be made as a result of too large margins of uncertainty.

 As a result of the smaller sample and the larger margins of uncertainty the numbers of the monthly LFS will be made on the basis of a three month sliding average, where two of the months consist of collected data and the last month consists of a forecast.
-This will have consequences for the way in which the numbers can be interpreted and published (see Analyse - Overall accuracy and Data revision - practiced).